-In light of the harsh measurement environment, system integrity must be monitored with special care.
-This is important to not only plan maintenance and repair activities but also to flag bad data caused by malfunctions or strong external noise activities (see Fig. 8).
+15 In light of the harsh measurement environment, system integrity must be monitored with special care.
+This is important to plan maintenance and repair activities, but also to flag bad data caused by malfunctions or strong external noise activities (see Fig. 8).
 Besides the monitoring of regular system activity in the form of data downloads, battery and solar voltages are monitored with respect to expected system behavior (not shown here).
-In the following we discuss some of the quality-assessment procedures implemented for the presented system, targeted at the measurement of SP data.
+In the following we discuss some of the quality assessment procedures implemented for the presented system, targeted at the measurement of SP data.

-5.2.1 Contact resistances
+20 5.2.1 Contact resistances

-Daily contact resistances are used as a rough proxy for electrode health, ensuring that an electrical path exists between the two electrodes involved.
-Successful measurements are in general dominated by the interface resistance between the electrodes and the soil, with the actual soil resistance assumed to be of minor importance (e.g., Corwin, 1989).
-As such, contact resistance data and their temporal evolution can, within limits, be used to assess the state of the electrode-soil interface.
-Very low contact resistance measurements could point towards short circuits in the system, while failing measurements (outside the measurement range of the data logger), caused by very large resistances, point to missing electrode-soil contact, or broken cabling.
+Daily contact resistances are used as a rough proxy to electrode health, ensuring that an electrical path exists between the two electrodes involved.
+Successful measurements are in general dominated by the interface resistance between the electrodes and the soil, with the actual soil resistance being assumed to be of minor importance (e.g., Corwin, 1989).
+As such, contact resistance data, and its temporal evolution, can within limits be used to assess the state of the electrode-soil interface.
+Very low contact resistance measurements could point towards short-circuits in the system, while failing measurements (outside the measurement range of the data logger), caused by very large resistances, point to missing electrode-soil contact, or broken cabling.